cabforum/servercert/docs/BR.md

 Except for Onion Domain Names, CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. token) as the Primary Network Perspective.

-**Note**:
-  * The CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs separate validations for each of those other FQDNs using authorized methods.
-This method is NOT suitable for validating Wildcard Domain Names.
+This method MUST NOT be used for wildcard issuance.

+This method does not allow pruning domain labels when choosing the ADN.

+This method does not allow CNAME lookups when choosing the ADN.

+This method allows Onion Domain Name issuance.

 ##### 3.2.2.4.20 TLS Using ALPN

-Confirming the Applicant's control over a FQDN by validating domain control of the FQDN by negotiating a new application layer protocol using the TLS Application-Layer Protocol Negotiation (ALPN) Extension [RFC7301] as defined in RFC 8737.
+Confirming the Applicant's control over the ADN by validating domain control of the ADN by negotiating a new application layer protocol using the TLS Application-Layer Protocol Negotiation (ALPN) Extension [RFC7301] as defined in RFC 8737.
 The following are additive requirements to RFC 8737.

 The token (as defined in RFC 8737, Section 3) MUST NOT be used for more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for the token, in which case the CA MUST follow its CPS.

 Except for Onion Domain Names, CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. token) as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs separate validations for each of those other FQDNs using authorized methods.
-This method is NOT suitable for validating Wildcard Domain Names.
+This method MUST NOT be used for wildcard issuance.

+This method does not allow pruning domain labels when choosing the ADN.

+This method does not allow CNAME lookups when choosing the ADN.

+This method allows Onion Domain Name issuance.

 ##### 3.2.2.4.21 DNS Labeled with Account ID - ACME

-Confirming the Applicant's control over the FQDN by performing the procedure documented for a “dns-account-01” challenge in draft 00 of “Automated Certificate Management Environment (ACME) DNS Labeled With ACME Account ID Challenge,” available at [https://datatracker.ietf.org/doc/draft-ietf-acme-dns-account-label/](https://datatracker.ietf.org/doc/draft-ietf-acme-dns-account-label/).
+Confirming the Applicant's control over the ADN by performing the procedure documented for a “dns-account-01” challenge in draft 00 of “Automated Certificate Management Environment (ACME) DNS Labeled With ACME Account ID Challenge,” available at [https://datatracker.ietf.org/doc/draft-ietf-acme-dns-account-label/](https://datatracker.ietf.org/doc/draft-ietf-acme-dns-account-label/).

 The token (as defined in draft 00 of “Automated Certificate Management Environment (ACME) DNS Labeled With ACME Account ID Challenge,” Section 3.1) MUST NOT be used for more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for the token, in which case the CA MUST follow its CPS.

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same token as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning domain labels when choosing the ADN.

+This method does not allow CNAME lookups when choosing the ADN.

 #### 3.2.2.5 Authentication for an IP Address